Dineshkarthik12/Inventory-Reservation-System-Built-for-Allo-Health-/README.md

 To ensure that abandoned reservations don't hold up stock forever, we use a hybrid approach:
 1. **Vercel Cron Job:**
-   A Vercel cron job is configured via `vercel.json` to hit the `/api/cron/release-expired` endpoint every 1 minute.
+   A Vercel cron job is configured via `vercel.json` to hit the `/api/cron/release-expired` endpoint once per day (every 24 hours).
 2. **Concurrency Safety:**
    The cron job loops through all `PENDING` reservations where `expiresAt` is in the past.
 To prevent race conditions (e.g. a user confirming a payment at the exact millisecond the cron fires), the cron job attempts to acquire the **same Redis lock** (`lock:reservation:{id}`) that the checkout confirmation API uses.
 3. **Atomic Rollback:**